sojiadeshina/aws-deeplens-worker-safety-project/README.md

 * Choose US East (N. Virginia)
 * Click Next

-4. Leave the default values for Configure Options screen and click Next
+4. Leave the default values for Configure Options but ensure that the S3 bucket is not blocking public access and click Next
 5. Click Next, and click Create bucket.

 ### Create a cloud Lambda function